Rottenfront/fluss/README.md

 Pronounced as [flʊs]

 Fluss is experimental editor that tries to implement modular and extensible system development environment.
-Mainly backend is based on Skia, and it is planned to add piet backend.
+Mainly backend is based on Skia, and it is also possible to add piet backend.

 ## TODO list